jamphan/uwa-mwc-5/_sources/quickstart.rst.txt

 Quickstart
 ==========

-This repository is a multi-package repository.
+The UWAste solution is a SmartBin WSN solution over many different systems.
+Thus, this repository is a multi-package repository.
 You will need to navigate to the individual components, depending on what system you wish to develop.